intermine/intermine-authorization-server/README.md

     "scope": "READ WRITE"
 }
 ```
-In the above grant type client is asking from access token from authorization server with its own credentials on behalf of user i.e along with user credentials also.
+In the above grant type client is asking for access token from authorization server with its own credentials on behalf of user i.e along with user credentials also.

-* Testing the authorization_code grant type:
+2. Testing the authorization_code grant type:

 For this grant type we need a client and a resource but this is our auth server only so we can test this grant type by using any rest client like postman.

-Choose Authorization as OAuth2.0 in your rest client and request a new access token.
+Choose Authorization as OAuth2.0 in your rest client and request a new access token with the following parameters.
-fill these necessary details in request:

 ```
 Token Name: <your token name>
 Grant Type: Authorization Code